OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

          72, Loop is parallelizable

-Analyzing the compiler feedback gives the programmer the ability to ensure that the compiler is producing the expected code and fix any problems if it's not.
+Analyzing the compiler feedback gives the programmer the ability to ensure that the compiler is producing the expected results and fix any problems if it's not.
 In the output above we see that accelerator kernels were generated for the two loops that were identified (at lines 58 and 71, in the compiled source file) and that the compiler automatically generated data movement, which will be